Tarjama CleverSo Help for Linguistic QA 2026

 In the workspace, the QA will be able to see:

-The source segment
+The source segments

-The initial state of a segment
+The initial state of segments

 The translation stage